Israel Finkelstein: Archaeology and history of arid zones

 A central theme in Finkelstein's work (with Ruth Shahak-Gross and others) is the archaeology and history of the arid zones, especially the Negev Highlands.
 Finkelstein concentrated on two waves of activity in this area. (a) The Early Bronze and the Intermediate Bronze.
 He showed that this wave of activity took place in the Early Bronze III and the first half of the Intermediate Bronze (ca. 2900–2200 BCE).
 The inhabitants of the sites engaged in animal husbandry but did not practice seasonal agriculture.
 The main impetus for this settlement wave was demand of copper in Old Kingdom of Egypt, which accelerated copper production in the Arabah Valley.
 Activity in the Negev Highlands sites ceased with the decline of the Old Kingdom. (b) An early phase of the Iron Age (ca. 950–850 BCE).
 The focus is on sites which were previously described as fortresses constructed by the United Monarchy of Ancient Israel.
 Finkelstein and his associates showed that they were built by the local inhabitants, who, in this case too, engaged in animal husbandry but not in seasonal agriculture.
-And yet again, the prosperity in the region was linked to copper production in the Arabah Vally.
+And yet again, the prosperity in the region was linked to copper production in the Arabah Valley.
 Another project focused on water cisterns and reservoirs in the region.
 It showed that the "open" (not rock-cut) water reservoirs, which had been dated solely to the Iron Age, were in fact the most common method of water-supply from the Early Bronze to medieval times.

-Archaeological Science
+Archaeological science

 Finkelstein played a pioneering role in the introduction of exact and life sciences methods and techniques to archaeology.
 He put special emphasis on advanced dating methods, first and foremost radiocarbon, but also archaeo-magnetism and OSL (Optically Stimulated Luminescence).
 He also engaged in studies of geo-archaeology (looking at sediments from ancient sites to identify subsistence patterns of their inhabitants), molecular residues in ceramic vessels (which points to early trade link with the Far East) and archaeo-metallurgy.

 Three fields are of special interest: (a) Paleoclimate of the Levant according to pollen in sediments extracted from the Sea of Galilee and the Dead Sea (with DafnaLanggut).
 The study revealed patterns of climate change in the Bronze and Iron Ages; especially important is evidence for a dry period in the later part of the Late Bronze Age, that was a prime mover in the collapse of ancient civilizations during the "Crisis Years"; at the end of the Bronze Age. (b) A study of Ancient DNA of Bronze and Iron Age individuals (with researchers from the Hebrew University and Harvard), which pointed to migration of groups from the northeast of the ancient Near East to the Levant in the third and second millennia BCE. (c) Introduction of computer science methods to the study of ancient inscriptions and texts.
-One track – regarding Hebrew ostraca—was described above; another track (with Eli Piasetzky, Nahum Dershovitz and Thomas Romer) deals with attempts to distinguish between genres in the biblical text.
+One track – regarding Hebrew ostraca—was described above; another track (with Eli Piasetzky, Nahum Dershovitz and Thomas Römer) deals with attempts to distinguish between genres in the biblical text.